-Cam Godden has been the face of Bell Temple for many years, and now practices as Counsel to the firm.
-He articled at Bell Temple and has gone on to build a distinguished career as one of the industry's leading insurance defence lawyers.
-He is widely respected by his peers and the judiciary for being a vigorous and imaginative litigator with the ability to distil complex legal issues into simple, understandable components to achieve practical resolution.
+Cam Godden retired from Bell Temple in March 2019, after having been the face of the firm for over 45 years.
+He started at Bell Temple as an articling student, and went on to build a distinguished career as one of the industry’s leading insurance defence lawyers.
+He garnered wide-ranging respect from his peers and the judiciary for being a vigorous and imaginative litigator with the ability to distil complex legal issues into simple, understandable components to achieve practical resolution.

-Cam is certified by the Ontario Law Society as a Specialist in Civil Litigation.
-In 2009, he was also recognized by the Ontario Trial Lawyers Association for being a Leader in the Defence Personal Injury Bar, which award is conferred to only one defence lawyer in Ontario per year.
+Cam was certified by the Law Society of Ontario as a Specialist in Civil Litigation.
+In 2009, he was recognized by the Ontario Trial Lawyers Association for being a Leader in the Defence Personal Injury Bar, which award is conferred to only one defence lawyer in Ontario per year.

 The Budget Measures Act, 2005 (No. 2)